swiftlang/swift-evolution/proposals/0066-standardize-function-type-syntax.md

 Function types in Swift use parentheses around their parameter list (aligning with the function declaration syntax, as well as the syntax used to call a function).
-However, in the degenerate case of a single non-variadic unlabeled argument, Swift allows the parentheses to be omitted.
+However, in the degenerate case of a single non-variadic, unlabeled argument with no attributes, Swift allows the parentheses to be omitted.
 For example, these types:

 ```swift
 (Int) -> Float